viboes/std-make/doc/proposal/thread/thread_attributes.md

 *Remarks*: The first overload constructor shall not participate in overload resolution if `decay_t<F>` is the same type as `std::thread` or `std::thread::attributes`.

 *Effects*: Constructs an object of type `thread`, taking in account the passed attributes.
-The first overload behaves a if a default attributes was passed. ....
+The first overload behaves as if a default attributes was passed. ....

 # Implementability